Mona Brand: Len Fox Painting Prize

+Mona Brand Award

 In 2016 the biennial Mona Brand Award, also known as the Mona Brand Award for Women Stage and Screen Writers, worth A$30,000, was inaugurated by the State Library of NSW Foundation, following a bequest from Brand's estate.
 It is awarded to "an outstanding Australian woman writing for the stage or screen".
 The bequest included funding of a biennial Emerging Writer Award, later renamed the Early Career Writer Award, worth A$10,000 for a "female writer who is in the early stages of her career for her first professionally produced, screened or broadcast work".